 - a.
 Providing HOME funds to rental units that require reconstruction. - b.
 Using HOME funds to refinance existing debt. - c.
 Using HOME funds to create transitional housing. - d.
-Using HOME funds for the acquisition and rehabilitation or new construction of housing for sale to home buyers. - e.
-Providing non-federal matching contributions required under any other Federal program. - f.
+Using HOME funds for the acquisition and rehabilitation or new construction of housing for sale to home buyers.

+f £.
 Providing assistance authorized under Section 9 of the 1937 Act (annual contributions for operation of public housing).